 - 2 tbsp maple syrup

 - Heat a teaspoon of oil in a skillet.
-Once hot, add jackfruit and cook for 3-5 minutes.
+Once hot, add jackfruit and sauté for 3-5 minutes.
 Remove from heat and set aside.

 - Combine the oat flour, buckwheat flour, ground flax seeds, ground shiitakes, salt, and five spice powder in a large mixing bowl.
 Add the water and whisk until no clumps remain.

 - Stir in the shredded cabbage, chopped green onions, coconut bacon, chopped marinated ginger, and jackfruit.
-Mix well with a spoon until all the ingredients are coated with the batter.
+Mix well using a wooden spoon or spatula until all the ingredients are coated with the batter.
 Let it rest 5 minutes.

 - Heat a large non-stick skillet over medium heat.
 Once hot, add one tablespoon oil.
-Pour 1/3 of the okonomiyaki batter into a pancake shape in the skillet.
+Pour 1/3 of the okonomiyaki batter into the skillet in a pancake shape.
 I like to make thick okonomiyaki, a bit less than 1-inch thick.
-Cover and cook for about 5 minutes, or until the bottom is golden brown.
+Cover with a lid and cook for about 5 minutes, or until the bottom is golden brown.

-- Carefully flip, cover and cook for another 7-9 minutes.
-Once both sides are golden brown, transfer to a plate, top with about 1 tablespoon okonomiyaki sauce and drizzle with mayonnaise.
+- Carefully flip, cover, and cook for another 7-9 minutes.
+Once both sides are golden brown, transfer to a plate, spread about 1 tablespoon of okonomiyaki sauce on top, and drizzle with mayonnaise.

-- Serve immediately topped with more chopped green onions, and aonori seaweed.
+- Serve immediately topped with more chopped green onions, and aonori seaweed (optional).

 - The batter will keep for up to two days, covered, in the refrigerator.
 You might have to add a few tablespoons of water if it has thickened too much.